louisfghbvc/Leetcode/README.md

 │      237.
 Delete Node in a Linked List.cpp
 │      24.
 [Like]Swap Nodes in Pairs.cpp
 │      328.
 [Like] Odd Even Linked List.cpp
+│      430.
+Flatten a Multilevel Doubly Linked List.cpp
 │      876.
 [Like]Middle of the Linked List.cpp
 │
 ├─Math
 │      1232.
 Check If It Is a Straight Line.cpp
+│      1344.
+Angle Between Hands of a Clock.cpp
 │      1362.
 Closest Divisors.cpp
 │      1363.
 [Like And Useful]Largest Multiple of Three.cpp
 │      1390.
 [Useful]Four Divisors.cpp
 │      1447.
 Simplified Fractions.cpp
-│      202.
+│      1492.
+The kth Factor of n.cpp
+│      1497.
+[Like] Check If Array Pairs Are Divisible by k.cpp │      202.
 [Like And Useful]Happy Number.cpp
 │      29.
 [Like]Divide Two Integers.cpp
 │      367.
 [Like] Valid Perfect Square.cpp
+│      441.
+Arranging Coins.cpp
 │      50.
 Pow(x, n).cpp
+│      60.
+[Like And Useful]Permutation Sequence.cpp
 │      728.
 Self Dividing Numbers.cpp
 │
 ├─Prefix